Shoulder Instability: Dislocation or Separation

 Some cases of shoulder instability may be treated by splinting, resting, performing stretching or strengthening exercises, avoiding aggravating activities that cause pain, taking anti-inflammatories, and/or receiving corticosteroid injections.
 While nonsurgical treatment can relieve some cases of the condition, surgery may be necessary.

 Arthroscopic Shoulder Instability Repair (Minimally Invasive)

-Dr. John Hoffman and Dr. Tuvi Mendel, our orthopaedic surgeons, perform arthroscopic shoulder instability repair, which uses small incisions to reattach the damaged tendons and ligaments and stabilize the shoulder joint.
+Orthopaedic surgeons Dr. John Hoffman, Dr. Tuvi Mendel, and Dr. Kristyn Darmafall perform arthroscopic shoulder instability repair, which uses small incisions to reattach the damaged tendons and ligaments and stabilize the shoulder joint.
 Through the incisions, the arthroscope (small video camera) sends enlarged live video footage of the torn or frayed capsular ligaments to a monitor for the surgeon to use as a guide while treating the shoulder instability.
-The areas of the damaged tendons or ligaments are cleaned-up and reattached back in place to the bone where scar tissue forms and the joint becomes more stable.
-As a result of the small incisions, patients typically have less downtime and a much faster recovery than patients that undergo the open surgical procedures.
+The areas of the damaged tendons or ligaments are cleaned up and reattached back in place to the bone, where scar tissue forms and the joint becomes more stable.
+As a result of the small incisions, patients typically have less downtime and a much faster recovery than patients who undergo open surgical procedures.

 Open Shoulder Instability Repair

 Traditional open shoulder instability repair procedures require a larger incision than the arthroscopic procedure to reattach the torn capsular ligaments and labrum to the bone.